morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 ## Components

-Components are a way to organize code in such way developers can realize immediately where to look for a specific code part.
+Components are a way to organize code in such way developers can immediately realize where to look for a specific code part.

-For example if a page has a `<header class="site-header">` structural element (a.k.a component) developers should be able to easily realize where the PHP, HTML, and CSS and other code responsible for this element is located.
+For example if a page has a `<header class="site-header">` structural element (a.k.a component) developers should be able to easily realize where the PHP, HTML, and CSS code responsible for this element is located.

 There should be a:

 * `template-parts/site-header/site-header.php` template part for HTML code
 * `includes/template-tags/class-site-header.php` template tag for PHP code, and
 * `assets/scss/parts/site-header.scss` for (S)CSS code.

-* `assets/js/site-header.js` for JS code.
+When using components everything starts with HTML.
+Without HTML there is no need for PHP and CSS code.

-It all starts with HTML which defines the structure of the page with class names:  `class="site-header"`.
-If class names are cleverly and intuitively set they can enable this kind of component architecture.
+HTML defines the structure of the page and the components building it.
+Uses class names to accomplish that.
+If class names are cleverly and intuitively set they can enable a component architecture.

 ### Auto-generated classnames

-To achieve this consistency component class names and element identifiers are generated instead of being added manually.
+To achieve consistency component class names and element identifiers are generated instead of being added manually.
 [Manual work is a bug.
 Always be automating](https://morethemes.baby/2018/04/05/manual-work-is-a-bug-always-be-automating-a-b-a/).

-Manually we can make mistakes:
+Manually one can make mistakes:
 ```html
 <aside class="non-consistent-naming">
 ```